mrjoes/tornadio2/README.rst

 parameters from the socket.io endpoint connection request.

 3. There's major behavioral change in exception handling.
-If something blows up and it not handled, whole socket.io connection is closed.
-In previous TornadIO version, it was silently dropping currently open transport connection and expecting for socket.io to reconnect.
+If something blows up and is not handled, whole connection is closed (including any running multiplexed connections).
+In previous TornadIO version it was silently dropping currently open transport connection and expecting for socket.io to reconnect.

-4. Socket.IO 0.7 dropped support for xhr-multipart transport, so you can safely remove it from your configuration file
+4. Socket.IO 0.7 dropped support for xhr-multipart transport, so you can safely remove it from your configuration file.

 Bugs and Workarounds
 --------------------

-There are some known bugs in socket.io (last time I checked, it was 0.8.6)
+There are some known bugs in socket.io (valid for socket.io-client 0.8.6)

 Connect after disconnect
 ^^^^^^^^^^^^^^^^^^^^^^^^